LukeShortCloud/rootpages/src/programming/machine_learning.rst

 Models
 ^^^^^^

 As of mid-2025, the best overall model is `Gemma 3 <https://ollama.com/library/gemma3>`__.
 It supports over 140 languages, supports 128,000 context tokens, and has image recognition (except for the 1B and 270M variants).
 Gemma 3 27B is better than Llama 405B and Deepseek v3 671B.
 [53] It is available in 270M, 1B, 4B, 12B, and 27B sizes.
-[54]
+[54] One downside is that it does not support tools.

 -  ``ollama run gemma3:27b``